 Sec.
 6-54.
 Days and hours of operation.

-(a) No retail package dealer of malt beverages or wine licensed to make package sales shall furnish, sell or offer for sale any packaged malt beverages or wine at any time not expressly authorized by state law.
+(a) No retail package dealer licensed to make package sales of distilled spirits shall operate its business before 8:00 a.m. or after 11:30 p.m. or at any time prohibited by State law.
+No retail package dealer of malt beverages and/or wine only shall furnish, sell or offer for sale any packaged malt beverages or wine at any time not expressly authorized by state law.
 Sales are permitted on Mondays through Saturdays between the hours of 6:00 a.m. and 11:30 p.m.
 Sales are permitted on Sundays between the hours of 12:30 p.m. and 11:30 p.m.
 Sales are permitted on election days; provided, however, it shall be unlawful for any person to sell alcoholic beverages within 250 feet of any polling place or of the outer edge of any building within which such polling place is established during the hours the polls are open.

 (b) No on-premises consumption licensee shall furnish, sell or offer to sell any alcoholic beverages at any time when sales are prohibited by state law.
 Sales are permitted on election days; provided, however, it shall be unlawful for any person to sell alcoholic beverages within 250 feet of any polling place or of the outer edge of any building within which such polling place is established during the hours the polls are open.